aliexpressru/memcached/README.md

 ```

 `DefaultSyncServersProvider` is used as default and can be replaced with your own implementation.
-By default sync servers are got from `SyncServers` array and filtered by name of a cluster that is specified in `ClusterNameEnvVariable` to avoid requesting service itself.
+By default sync servers are obtained from `SyncServers` array and filtered by name of a cluster that is specified in `ClusterNameEnvVariable` to prevent a service instnace in one cluster from syncing cache to itself.

-- `RetryCount` equals `3` by default if it's not specified.
-Number of retries to sync data to servers.
+- `RetryCount` - number of retries to sync data to servers.
+Default value is `3`.
-- `TimeToSync` equals `00:00:01` by default if it's not specified.
-Time before sync is cancelled.
+- `TimeToSync` - time before sync attempt is cancelled.
+Default value is `00:00:01`.

 `CacheSyncCircuitBreaker` allows to switch off synchronization if there are too many errors